-2013 Tour Kicks off in New York City!
+2013 Make a Splash Tour Kicks off in New York City!

-The USA Swimming Foundation, in partnership with Phillips 66, will kick off its 5th annual Make a Splash Tour in New York City this summer.
-The Foundation will be joined by ambassadors Rowdy Gaines and Cullen Jones, in addition to other Olympic heroes, as it rolls into New York from May 16-18.
+The USA Swimming Foundation, in partnership with Phillips 66, kicked off its 5th annual Make a Splash Tour in New York City from May 16-18.

 Meet Cullen Jones